 The Museum does not have an indoor area where groups can eat.
 There is a non-secure area where closed containers (e.g. coolers, boxes or plastic tubs) containing lunches and drinks can be stored during your group’s visit; please ask Visitor Services staff for directions to the storage area when signing in your group.
 While group lunches cannot be eaten inside the Museum, groups are welcome to enjoy their lunches on the outdoor Bicentennial Plaza, which is located directly across from the Museum’s entrance.
 For additional information on the plaza or other picnic locations in the capital area, contact Capital Area Visitor Services.

 Can my group purchase souvenirs?

-The Museum Store and Center Store offer nature-related books, games, toys, and gifts.
+The Museum Stores offer nature-related books, games, toys, and gifts.
 No time to shop?
 At least two weeks prior to your visit, order gift bags for your group.
-The Museum Store is operated by the Friends of the Museum; all proceeds benefit the Museum.
 For more information, contact the Museum Store at 919.707.9854.